GabeScott/standard-works-vault/General Conference/2001 October - The Returned Missionary.md

 # The Returned Missionary

-*By L. Tom Perry - Of the Quorum of the Twelve Apostles*
+By Elder L. Tom Perry - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2001 General Conference*

+>*What we need is a royal army of returned missionaries reenlisted into service.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/the-returned-missionary?lang=eng)